adoniiiii/Date_class/README.md

 - Sorting a list of dates in ascending order.

 ## Compilation and Execution
-To run the program, you will need:
+To run the program, you will need to:
-1. Java Development Kit (JDK) installed on your system.
+1. Have Java Development Kit (JDK) installed on your system.
 2. Save the code as `Main.java`
 3. Compile code using the command:
 ```bash